MacroPower/prometheus_video_renderer/README.md

 ### Grayscale

-The RGB mode creates a metric and sets a brightness label matching an override for each unique brightness.
+The grayscale mode creates a metric and sets a brightness label matching an override for each unique brightness.

-This is made with 256 unique overrides.

 ![grayscale-preview](docs/img/demo/grayscale.png)

 ### RGB

 The RGB mode creates offset metrics for red, green, and blue, and sets a brightness label matching an override for each unique color/brightness.

-This is 22-bit color, made with 640 unique overrides.

 ![rgb-preview](docs/img/demo/rgb.gif)